EU unveils rules to ensure level playing field in bank tests

 This time around, with its credibility resting on the third attempt to convince investors banks have enough cash, top regulator the European Banking Authority (EBA) has prescribed newly-detailed rules to level the playing field.

-The rules will be used by the European Central Bank (ECB) in its upcoming asset quality review (AQR) looking at whether the eurozone’s top 130 banks such as Deutsche Bank (DBKGn.DE), Unicredit (CRDI.MI) and BNP Paribas (BNPP.PA) have properly faced up to the extent of their bad loans.
+The rules will be used by the European Central Bank (ECB) in its upcoming asset quality review (AQR) looking at whether the eurozone’s top 130 banks such as Deutsche Bank, Unicredit and BNP Paribas have properly faced up to the extent of their bad loans.

 The 11 EU countries outside the eurozone must also carry out their own AQRs, which will also have to use the new rules.